What is CaroSpir?

-Taking CaroSpir with other drugs that make you dizzy or lower your blood pressure can worsen these effects.
-Ask your doctor before taking a sleeping pill, opioid pain medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using CaroSpir with other drugs that make you dizzy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 heart or blood pressure medicine (especially another diuretic);

 Where can I get more information?

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.